A Gentle Parent’s Guide to Getting Your Children to Do Something

 When Will a No Become Yes?
 Seeing the Shift

 We worked on him not wanting to go to preschool for several mornings, often arriving late,with an impatient brother tagging along glumly.
 And then one morning his father Staylistened to our son’s vigorous crying and struggles.
 My son got sweaty and cried hard with lots of wild movements.
 Then he fell asleep.

 We decided that it was so late for preschool, and he wouldn’t go.
-But when he work up, he opened his eyes and he said, “I am ready.”
-From that day on, he went to preschool everyday with little resistance.
+But when he woke up, he opened his eyes and he said, “I am ready.”
+From that day on, he went to preschool every day with little resistance.

 A couple of years later, he experienced a similar fear response about starting Kindergarten, and I listened to his feelings in very much the same way.
 He refused and refused to go, but after a long and deep cry and struggle with me listening to him one morning, he was able to start going to school happily and willingly.

 I still don’t know what he was afraid of or he was working on emotionally, but I know that after he worked hard on his emotions, he has been able to function extremely well in a school setting.

 What To Do If The Problem Behavior is Persistent

 When the problem behavior is persistent, it can be a good strategy to take a break and come back to the issue later, if you possibly can.
 For example, if getting to school in the morning is challenging, try fixing your schedule so that you can take a wellness day with your child and spend a connecting day together without going to school.